scrabbletank/farhome-rules/spacehome/rulesdoc.md

 ***Overcharge***: Start one stage higher.

+**Cryo Wave**
+- Energy Cost: 1
+- Cast Time: 3 AP
+- Range: 12
+- Tags: *Sustained*

+Create sub-zero point that continuously absorbs heat.
+When casting and at the end of each creatures turn, any creature in or adjacent to the point makes a Toughness roll against your Psykinetics.
+On fail they take 0/1 in Cold damage and gain _Surpressed_.

+***Overcharge***: +0/1 Damage.

+**Panic**
+- Energy Cost: 1
+- Cast Time: 2 AP
+- Range: 12
+- Tags: *Sustained*

+Alter the perception of a living creature in range you can see, whipsering into their mind.
+Make a Psykinetics roll against the creatures Mind.
+On success they believe all creatures are enemies and will attack indiscriminately.
+At the end of each turn they take 0/1 non-lethal Psychic damage.

+Outcome: Whenever they deal or take non-psychic damage roll a Normal die: Success - the effect ends.

+***Overcharge***: Target an additional creature within 3 tiles.

 **Corrosive Spray**
 - Energy Cost: 2
 - Cast Time: 2 AP
-- Range: 10
+- Range: 8

 Create a 3x3 corrosive field centered on a point in range you can see.
-Creatures in the field make a Toughness roll against your Psykinetics.
-On fail the next attack against them gains _Corrosive_ and adds -1 to their Toughness roll.
+Creatures in the field make a Reflex roll against your Psykinetics.
+On fail they take 0/2 in acid damage and the next attack against them gains _Corrosive_ and adds -2 to their Toughness roll.

 ***Overcharge***: +1 Success to your roll.

 **Discharge**
 - Energy Cost: 2
-- Cast Time: 2 AP
+- Cast Time: 3 AP
-- Range: 5
+- Range: 4
 - Tags: *EMP*

 Cause a sudden and intense discharge of electricity at a point in range you can see.
 Electricity grounds itself through the two closest creatures within 3 tiles of the target location.
-Creatures make a Reflex roll against your Psykinetics, dealing 1/1 in Lightning damage on fail.
+Creatures make a Reflex roll against your Psykinetics, dealing 0/4 in Energy damage on fail.

 ***Overcharge***: The electricity grounds itself through one additional creature.

+**Freezing Mist**
+- Energy Cost: 2
+- Cast Time: 2-5 AP
+- Range: 16

+Create a freezing mist centered on a point in range you can see, priming those inside to freeze.
+Make a Psykinetics roll, adding 2 Successes for every AP spent past 2.
+You create a freezing mist with an Area equal to half your successes, rounded up.

+When creatures in the mist take cold damage the damage is increased by 0/1.
+Outcome: When taking cold damage roll a Normal die: Success - They gain Frozen until the end of their next turn.

+***Overcharge***: +1 Area.

 **Gamma Beam**
 - Energy Cost: 3
 - Cast Time: 3 AP
 - Range: Touch

-Fire a concentrated beam of radiation hitting all creatures in a 10 tile line.
+Fire a concentrated beam of radiation hitting all creatures in a 8 tile line.
 Creatures in the beam make a Toughness roll against your Psykinetics.
 On Fail they take 2/0 in Radiation damage.
 Non-robotic creatures gain _Poisoned_ for 10 minutes on a critical.

 ***Overcharge***: +0/1 damage.

 **Gravity**
 - Energy Cost: 3
 - Cast Time: 2 AP
-- Range: 10
+- Range: 12

 Create a gravity well at a target location.
-All creatures within 5 tiles are pulled towards the center.
-Creatures make a Toughness roll against your Psykinetics.
+All creatures within 6 tiles are pulled towards the center.
+Creatures make a Muscle roll against your Psykinetics.
 On fail they are pulled up to 2 tiles towards the center.

 ***Overcharge***: Add a success to your roll and increase both the range creatures are pulled from and amount they are pulled by 1.